Bendroflumethiazide is used to treat high blood pressure and reduce excess fluid in your body.

-Take bendroflumethazide as directed with a glass of water, usually in the morning.
+Take bendroflumethazide regularly as directed with a glass of water.
+You can take it with or without food.

 Some medicines available without a prescription may react with bendroflumethiazide including:

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.